IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:52.1.1.4 Rendered Report Reader

-A Rendered Report Reader presents to the user the rendered report that is embedded in the DiagnosticReport resource, including the multimedia content embedded in the report as well as all hyperlinks.
-When the user clicks on the hyperlinks, the Rendered Report Reader retrieves the referenced images and display them to the user.
+A Rendered Report Reader presents to the user the rendered report that is included in the DiagnosticReport resource, including the multimedia content includes in the rendered report as well as all hyperlinks.
+When the user clicks on the hyperlinks, the Rendered Report Reader retrieves the linked contents and display them to the user.

-A Rendered Report Reader shall provide [Level 1 Interactivity](#152416-level-of-interactivity) as discussed in Section 1:52.4.1.6.
-A Rendered Report Reader may support additional advanced behavior.

 A Rendered Report Reader shall retrieve and display the HTML report specified in DiagnosticReport.presentedForm.

 A Rendered Report Reader that supports the PDF Report Option shall also be able to retrieve and display the PDF report specified in DiagnosticReport.presentedForm.
 See [PDF Report Option](#15221-pdf-report-option) for details.

+A Rendered Report Reader shall support the display requirements as defined in [Display Requirements](#152116-display-requirements) A Rendered Report Reader may support additional advanced behavior.

 > Note: There are no additional image viewing capabilities required for Rendered Report Readers.
 In other words, the image viewing capabilities presented by the Rendered Report Readers is limited by how the Report Creator created the rendered report.
 For example, for image references, one Report Creator may render them using WADO-RS links which will show a static rendered image, while another Report Creator may render them using IID Invoke Image Display links which will launch a viewer to show the referenced image with additional interactivity such as scrolling, zooming, etc.